CSE-NMIT/OOPS/README.md

 ```

 ## Issues
-Any Issues you face can be created in the Issues tab
+Any Issues you face can be created in the Issues tab.
+However, before creating Issue, please look through the closed issues